 The United Arab Emirates stretches for over 650 kilometers along the Persian Gulf’s southern shore.
 Most part of the coast consists of vast salt pans which extend far inland.
 Dubai owns the largest natural harbor, though other ports are dredged at Sharjah, Abu Dhabi and elsewhere.
 A number of islands are found in the Persian Gulf.
-The ownership of some of these has been the main reason of international disputes with both Qatar and Iran.
+The ownership of some of these has been the main reason for international disputes with both Qatar and Iran.

 Bu Tinah is a cluster of low-lying islands.
 The highest elevated point within the archipelago is three meters above the sea level.
-The shoals are surrounded by sea grass beds and coral reefs.
+The shoals are surrounded by seagrass beds and coral reefs.
 A sheltered lagoon lined with mangroves is seen in the main island which opens to the south.
 For certain birds such as the osprey, this island has great importance as a nesting ground.
 A number of rare migratory birds like some species of tern and Socotra cormorant visit Bu Tinah.
 The favorable atmosphere makes it a hospitable place not only for a wide variety of birds but also for numerous marine creatures too.

 Sir Bani Yas Island